nefarius/nefcon/README.md

 ## About

 This little self-contained, no-dependency tool can be built either as a console application or a Windows application which has no visible window (ideal to use in combination with setup makers).
 It offers a command-line-based driver (un-)installer and allows for simple manipulation of class filter entries.
+Run `.\nefconc.exe --help` to see all the options offered.

 ## Examples